autistic-symposium/blockchain-science-py/historical-with-foundry/avalanche-c-chain/README.md

 <br>

-to build the contracts and run the test(s), run:
+build the contracts and run the test(s) with:

 ```
 > make run